timschreiber/timschreiber.github.com/_posts/2018-05-07-aspnet-core-identity-with-patterns.md

  * **Part 1**
  * [Part 2][5]
+ * [Part 3][7]

 **The source code for this series of posts is available at on my GitHub: [https://github.com/timschreiber/ASP.NET-Core-Identity-Example][6]**

 *NOTES:*
  * *This series of posts requires a functional understanding of ASP.NET Core Identity If you haven't had at least some kind of exposure, this you should probably start [here][3].*
- * *If you haven't read my previous posts, I'd suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*
+ * *If you haven't read my [my previous posts][8], I'd suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*

 ## Still Has Problems, but not as Many